-Charles Q. Chandler IV, age 63, has served as our director since December of 1999 and chairman of our board of directors since December of 2002.
-Mr. Chandler has forty years of leadership experience with large, regional financial institutions.
+Charles Q. Chandler IV, age 64, has served as our director since December of 1999 and chairman of our board of directors since December of 2002.
+Mr. Chandler has forty-one years of leadership experience with large, regional financial institutions.
 Mr. Chandler has been chief executive officer of INTRUST Bank, N.A. since 1996 (as well as president from 1996 to 2013) and president and chief executive officer of INTRUST Financial Corporation since 1990 and 2009, respectively.
 Mr. Chandler is also chairman of the board of both INTRUST Bank, N.A. and INTRUST Financial Corporation.
 Both companies are large regional financial institutions headquartered in Wichita, Kansas.
 Prior to this time period, Mr. Chandler spent thirteen years in other officer positions within those institutions.
 Mr. Chandler is also a director of Fidelity State Bank and Trust Company in Topeka, Kansas, First Bank of Newton in Newton, Kansas, HCA Wesley Medical Center in Wichita, Kansas, as well as several non-profit organizations.
 Mr. Chandler also served previously as a director of the First National Bank of Pratt, Kansas and New Horizons Foundation.
-Mr. Chandler's qualifications to serve as our chairman of the board include his extensive leadership experience as a chief executive officer, his financial expertise and his knowledge of the business community in Wichita, Kansas, the largest city we
+Mr. Chandler's qualifications to serve as our chairman of the board include his extensive leadership experience as a chief executive officer, his financial expertise and his knowledge of the business community in Wichita, Kansas, the largest city we serve.

-R. A. Edwards III, age 71, has served as our director since October of 2001.
-Mr. Edwards has forty-two years of leadership experience with locally-based financial institutions.
+R. A. Edwards III, age 72, has served as our director since October of 2001.
+Mr. Edwards has forty-three years of leadership experience with locallybased financial institutions.
 Mr. Edwards is chairman of the board of First National Bank of Hutchinson and was its president and chief executive officer from 1981 to 2010.
 Mr. Edwards is also a director and president of First Kansas Bancshares of Hutchinson, the parent corporation of First National Bank of Hutchinson.
 Mr. Edwards served as vice president of First Kansas Bancshares from 1986 to 2011.
 Both companies are financial institutions located in Hutchinson, Kansas.
 Mr. Edwards spent six years in executive positions and thirty-eight years as a director, including nine years as chairman of the board, with Douglas County Bank, a financial institution located in Lawrence, Kansas.
-Mr. Edwards also serves as chairman of the board and a member of the governance committee of Data Center, Inc., a bank technology company located in Hutchinson, Kansas, a director and member of the audit committee of Kansas Natural Gas, a private company located in Hays, Kansas, a director of Mitchelhill Seed Company, a private company located in Missouri, and a director or trustee of several non-profit organizations and foundations.
+Mr. Edwards served twenty-three years as a director, including seven years as chairman of the board, with Data Center, Inc., a bank technology company located in Hutchinson, Kansas.
+Mr. Edwards also serves as a director and member of the audit committee of Kansas Natural Gas, a private company located in Hays, Kansas, a director of Mitchelhill Seed Company, a private company located in Missouri, and a director or trustee of several non-profit organizations and foundations.
 Mr. Edwards' qualifications to serve as our director include his substantial leadership experience as a chief executive officer and his financial expertise.